SHEFFcode/smartsparrow/readme.md

 	* Ran through JS synthax validator
 * General
 	* Ran usability testing with folks sitting nearby to find bugs
+	* Ran the site on Chrome, Opera, Safari and Edge
+	* Ran the site on Desktop, iPhone and iPad.

 ##Misc
 Please don't forget to open the console to check for any errors.
 There may be a little easter egg in there for the curious student and or interviewer :)  [May require disabling the popup blocker.]